-The best way to go about fixing a mistake prior to the EAD being issued is by calling the USCIS customer service number found on the receipt you receive in the mail after filing your I-765.
+The best way to go about fixing a mistake prior to the EAD being issued is by calling the USCIS Contact Center.
 You will likely have to wait on hold for some time, and then enter your information to receive a call back later in the day, but it is better than waiting months to get a reissued EAD if the mistake ends up on your actual card.

 Customer service will send an internal work request and will give you a control number for the request.
-Write this control number down, in case you need to call customer service again.
+Write this control number down, in case you need to call again.

-Within approximately two weeks of your phone call to customer service, you will receive a letter in the mail that will either tell you that the mistake has been fixed or give you further instructions about what to do to fix the mistake.
+Within approximately two weeks of your phone call to USCIS, you should receive a letter in the mail that will either tell you that the mistake has been fixed or give you further instructions about what to do to fix the mistake.

 Although some mistakes can be relatively simple to fix, others, like having entered an incorrect eligibility category on the I-765 application, can require additional steps to process.

 If the space you forgot to fill in was the one concerning your eligibility category, your application will not be approved.
 The eligibility category tells the reviewer how you are eligible for work authorization.
 Without this information, the reviewer cannot approve your application.
 You will either get a request for evidence (RFE) asking you to provide the correct category and supporting documentation, or your application will be denied and you will need to apply once again.

 Also, if you fail to ask USCIS to fix your birthdate, you will receive a card with an incorrect birthdate, which can take months to correct, and lead to problems if you were to apply for a Social Security number.
 It is best to take steps to correct this error as soon as you realize there is a problem.
 (USCIS may, in this instance, ask you to mail in a copy of your birth certificate showing the actual date.)